sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 How do I request access to a SendGrid feature?
 {% endanchor %}

-If you are a teammate with restricted access to a SendGrid account but feel that there is a feature you should have access, to simply navigate to that feature in the Customer Portal and click **Request Access**.
+If you are a teammate with restricted access to a SendGrid account but feel that there is a feature you should have access to, simply navigate to that feature in the Customer Portal and click **Request Access**.
 You will receive an email when an account administrator either grants or denies you access.

 {% anchor h2 %}
 How do I grant access to a SendGrid feature?